Thursday, June 30, 2022

 4. Student makes an appointment

-Yes, most recently we've asked that students make an appointment.
+Yes, you read that correctly—students make appointments!
+Recently, we've asked that students make an appointment.
 Many schools use a program/app called CALENDLY.
-My office started uses this program during the 2021-2022 school year.
-We chose this program because the school counselor's offices were already using it and so our students/staff were familiar with it.
+My office started using this program during the 2021-2022 school year because the school counselor's offices were already using it, so our students and staff were familiar with it.

 Here are a few key Calendly points (IMO):